mwantia/coredns-consulrpz-plugin/README.md

 ## Policy Configuration

 Policies are written in JSON.
-Each policy either defines its own rules or uses a `target` to parse its entries as `trigger` and `action`:
+Each policy defines its own rules to parse its entries as `match` and `response`:

 ```json
 {